BiassedTomato/PomPomBacked/README.md

 # PomPom 2: Backed

 A simple React-Redux + DjangoREST website.
 The frontend was made as a part of our college module final group project.
+Based on https://github.com/BiassedTomato/donstux.

 ## Features